 How to Join SweepSheet

 In order to use any of SweepSheet's features, you must become a paid subscriber.
 You can find the current prices here.
-As of this writing, the prices range from a single online issue for $7.00 to a yearly postal mail subscription price of $78.
-Online-only prices vary from $6 for a single issue to $96 for a two-year membership.
+As of this writing, you can choose to sign up for a one-month, three-month, or yearly subscription with rates of $15, $36, or $60.

 Should You Subscribe to SweepSheet?